backcopy/Nimis/readme.md

 ## Execution

-You must include Nimis as part of your application.
+### Nimis initialization

 ```
 let nimis = require('./nimis.js');
 ```

-A regular Nimis call for 2 files.
+### Nimis using two files

 You're required to send an array of files names to Nimis - you must include the complete path.
 This is likely going to undergo some more development soon to fix a few potential bugs.

 ```
 nimis(['file1.js', 'file2.js'])
 ```

+### Nimis reply
 Nimis will then reply with the objects containing your intial files and zipped files  hashes.

 ```